 Vitamin C is one of the best natural ingredients that helps create collagen and maintain stabilization.
 It also helps repair UV damage, even out your skin tone, and repair hyperpigmentation while boosting the effectiveness of vitamin E and sunscreen.

-Commonly known as glycolic acid and lactic acid, AHAs are powerful chemical exfoliants that don’t cause dehydration and help improve pretty much every sign of aging you can imagine.
+AHAs, commonly known as glycolic acid and lactic acid, are powerful chemical exfoliants that don’t cause dehydration and help improve almost every sign of aging.

 Retains moisture in the skin and prevents dehydration due to the elements.
 It works for most skin types.

-This might be my favorite Powerhouse Ingredient because it helps fight acne, damage from free radicals, and sun damage.
+This might be my favorite powerhouse ingredient because it helps fight acne, damage from free radicals, and sun damage.
 It also improves fine lines and wrinkles, increases collagen, and renews skin.
-Keep in mind that retinol should only be used at night.
+However, keep in mind that retinol should only be used at night.

 Amino Acids help with elasticity, skin barrier, inflammation, and wrinkles.

 The oil is similar to the skin’s natural oils and tends to provide just the right amount of hydration and aid dry skin.
 It’s not only hydrating and anti-aging, but it also improves texture and reduces redness.